nv-intl/nv-intl.github.io/wiki/restrictions.md

 * Naturally, attaching regular flashlights or laser pointers to the gun (e.g. duct taping) is also prohibited.
-* Allthough universal adapters aren't strictly prohibited, there have been alleged cases where the combination of a universal gun adapter in "next to" a compatible flashlight have been interpreted as illegal attachment.
+* Allthough universal adapters aren't strictly prohibited, there have been alleged cases where the combination of a universal adapter "next to" a compatible flashlight have been interpreted as illegal attachment.

 [1]: https://nightvisionuniverse.com/pages/export-regulations